HomeSmartMesh/website-hugo/content/docs/Frameworks/chip.md

 west flash
 nrfjprog -f nrf52 --program zephyr.hex --sectorerase --verify
 ```
+note on config :
-* in the config below, the RTT logging is enabled to get the log through the SWD Segger J-Link interface, see `# Logging` section
+* the RTT logging is enabled to get the log through the SWD Segger J-Link interface, see `# Logging` section
+* as CHIP is running over zephyr, a zephyr shell is provided alo through the RTT with config on the `# shell` section
-* please note that the show `CONFIG_OPENTHREAD_MASTERKEY` is a dummy key and has to be kept secret in a production environment
+* the shown `CONFIG_OPENTHREAD_MASTERKEY` is a dummy key and has to be kept secret in a production environment

 {{<details "prj.conf">}}
 ```conf
 #